helm/chartmuseum/README.md

 You may want basic auth to only be applied to operations that can change Charts, i.e. PUT, POST and DELETE.
 So to avoid basic auth on GET operations use

-- `--auth-anonymous-get=true` - allow anonymous GET operations
+- `--auth-anonymous-get` - allow anonymous GET operations

 #### HTTPS
 If both of the following options are provided, the server will listen and serve HTTPS: